gil-son/aws/english-us/EC2EBS.md

               <img src="https://thumbs2.imgbox.com/4f/e1/jcdePj9F_t.png">
             </div>
           </li>
-          <li>As well as exist a column in instance - storage to check about if you terminate the ECS, in consequence the EBS will be termitade too or not
+          <li>As well as exist a column in instance - storage to check about if you terminate the EC2, in consequence the EBS will be termitade too or not
             <div align="center">
               <img src="https://images2.imgbox.com/61/84/ch7cWPAA_o.png">
             </div>